libuv/api-docs/src/process.rst

 API
 ---

+.. c:function:: void uv_disable_stdio_inheritance(void)

+    Disables inheritance for file descriptors / handles that this process inherited from its parent.
+The effect is that child processes spawned by this process don't accidentally inherit these handles.

+    It is recommended to call this function as early in your program as possible, before the inherited file descriptors can be closed or duplicated.

+    .. note:: This function works on a best-effort basis: there is no guarantee that libuv can discover all file descriptors that were inherited.
+              In general it does a better job on Windows than it does on Unix.

 .. c:function:: int uv_spawn(uv_loop_t* loop, uv_process_t* handle, const uv_process_options_t* options)

     Initializes the process handle and starts the process.
 If the process is